krptn/krypton/README-DJANGO.md

 Also, replace your user model to krypton.auth.django.users.djangoUser For custom user models please define you model to inherit krypton.auth.django.users.djangoUser.

-Please point the User Manager to be krypton.auth.django.users.kryptonUserManager
+Please point the User Manager to be krypton.auth.django.users.kryptonUserManager or to a subclass of it

 Please make sure that in your user registration form your saved method is coded like this:
 ```python